 Windows 11 comes with Windows Widgets, a new feature that allows quick access to news, weather, and different content types.

-Windows 11: Slightly better performance, still no built-in Wi-Fi 6E support
+Windows 11: Slightly better performance, now built-in Wi-Fi 6E support

 According to Microsoft, the changes in the interface aside, Windows 11 has a lot of improvement under the hood in a different area, including gaming with the support for Auto HDR and the ability to run Android apps.